netmagis/netmagis/client/mksmtpf.md

-% MKZONES(1) Netmagis User Manuals
+% MKSMTPF(1) Netmagis User Manuals
 % Jean Benoit, Pierre David, Arnaud Grausem
-% July 12, 2017
+% July 27, 2017

 # NAME

-mkzones - generate zone files for the DNS server
+mksmtpf - generate packet filter file for SMTP-enabled hosts

 # SYNOPSIS

-mkzones [*OPTIONS*] ([-w *VIEW*] | [*ZONE* ... *ZONE*])
+mksmtpf [*OPTIONS*] [*VIEW*]

 # DESCRIPTION

-Generates zone files for the DNS server and ask the server to reload zone files in memory.
+Generates a file for the packet filter in order to allow connections from SMTP-enabled hosts.

--w *VIEW*
+*VIEW*
-  : ask for generation of all modified zones in the specified view.
+  : ask for generation of addresses related to the named view.
-    This option is mutually exclusive with supplying individual zones as parameters.

-*ZONE*
-  : ask for generation of one or more zones, identified by their
-    name.
-    This option is mutually exclusive with supplying a view with _-w_

-Without parameter (i.e. without **-w** nor *ZONE*), `mkzone` generates zone files for all modified zones.
+    This argument is optional if there is only one view in the Netmagis database.

 The following options are available: